kubeflow/website/content/en/docs/azure/deploy/install-kubeflow.md

         kubectl get all -n kubeflow

-1. Open Kubeflow Dashboard
+1. Open the Kubeflow Dashboard

     The default installation does not create an external endpoint but you can use port-forwarding to visit your cluster.
-Run the following command and visit <http://localhost:8080>.
+    Run the following command and visit 'http://localhost:8080'.

+     ```
      kubectl port-forward svc/istio-ingressgateway -n istio-system 8080:80
+     ```

     To open the dashboard to a public IP address, you should first implement a solution to prevent unauthorized access.
     You can read more about Azure authentication options from [Access Control for Azure Deployment](/docs/azure/authentication).

 ## Additional information

   You can find general information about Kubeflow configuration in the guide to [configuring Kubeflow with kfctl and kustomize](/docs/other-guides/kustomize/).